lightningd/plugins/currencyrate/README.md

   would be "USD,last_trade".
 * --disable-source: Disable the source with this name.

-For c-lightning versions 0.9.3 and above, you can specify these options multiple times to add or disable multiple sources.
+You can specify these options multiple times to add or disable multiple sources.

 ## Commands